-People affected by coronavirus who are concerned about paying their rent can claim Universal Credit from the Department for Work and Pensions which includes support for housing costs, if eligible.
+People affected by coronavirus who are concerned about paying their rent can claim Universal Credit (UC) from the Department for Work and Pensions which includes support for housing costs, if eligible.
 The UK Government has introduced some temporary changes to make this easier.
-The following website provides further information on applying for Universal Credit: https://www.gov.uk/universal-credit
+The following website provides further information on applying for UC: www.gov.uk/universal-credit

-If a tenant is getting Housing Benefit or Universal Credit, but still can’t afford their housing costs, they may be eligible for a Discretionary Housing Payment (DHP).
-Further information on DHPs and how to apply is available at: https://www.mygov.scot/discretionary-housing-payment/
+If a tenant is getting Housing Benefit or UC, but still can’t afford their housing costs, they may be eligible for a Discretionary Housing Payment (DHP).
+Further information on DHPs and how to apply is available at: www.mygov.scot/discretionary-housing-payment

 To assist tenants to find help to pay, some members are providing information to pass to tenants who are saying they think they will not be able to pay some or all of their rent.
-We have published templates as below for members to adapt and use.
-(Members please log in to see and download member documents).
+We have published templates as below for members to adapt and use, (members please log in to see and download our documents).

 Letting agent version

 Landlords may like to consider issuing guidance to their tenants, particularly where they have properties let to multiple individuals on separate leases who may not know each other well.
 Guidance should cover the importance of letting their housemates and any potential visitors to the property know if they are symptomatic/self-isolating and highlighting the precautions we should all be taking to reduce the spread of the virus which can be found on the NHS website here.